bhavanakv/js-boilerplate/README.md

 ## Testing
 Mocha is used for automated unit testing.
 Jest is a framework by Facebook that's a wrapper around Jasmine, and is useful with React.
 Jest has assertion built in, but since Mocha doesn't, Chai is used for assertion.
 JSDOM and Cheerio are the helper libraries used.
+Travis CI is used as the CI server.